Farama-Foundation/Gymnasium/docs/environments/mujoco.md

 pip install gymnasium[mujoco]
 ````

 These environments also require that the MuJoCo engine be installed.
 As of October 2021 DeepMind has acquired MuJoCo and is open-sourcing it in 2022, making it free for everyone.
 Instructions on installing the MuJoCo engine can be found on their [website](https://mujoco.org) and [GitHub repository](https://github.com/deepmind/mujoco).
-Using MuJoCo with Gymnasium also requires that the framework `mujoco` be installed (this dependency is installed with the above command)..
+Using MuJoCo with Gymnasium also requires that the framework `mujoco` be installed (this dependency is installed with the above command).

 For MuJoCo V3 enviroments and older the `mujoco-py` framework is required (`pip install mujoco-py`) which can be found in the [GitHub repository](https://github.com/openai/mujoco-py/tree/master/mujoco_py)